prettier/prettier/docs/cli.md

 This command formats all files supported by Prettier in the current directory and its subdirectories.

+It’s recommended to always make sure that `prettier --write .` works out in your project.
+Use a `.prettierignore` file to ignore things that should not be formatted.

 A more complicated example:

 ```bash